RocketCommunicationsInc/astro-www/src/pages/grm-service-ux-design/grm-schedule.md

 date: Last Modified
 layout: project:layouts/new-docs/new-docs-layout.astro
 title: GRM Schedule
-description: The GRM Schedule app allows operators to view and interact with the full schedule of contacts via a Timeline or List View
+description: The GRM Schedule app allows operators to view and interact with the full schedule of contacts via a Timeline or List View.
 ---

 :::note